 Bruce Tisler.
-Systems architect and AI researcher building empirical infrastructure for interrogative emergence, specification gaming, and LLM alignment.
-Forty-eight years carrying a question; four years formalizing it.
+Founder, Quantum Inquiry — Geometric Inquiry Theory, empirical AI research in constraint ethics, specification gaming, and LLM alignment.
+Fifty-two years carrying a question; four years formalizing it.

-Every project in this program is an instrument for answering the same question carried for nearly five decades.
-Each is a different angle on the same structure.
+Every project in this program is an instrument for answering the same question carried for over five decades.
+Each is a different angle on the same structure — formalized as Geometric Inquiry Theory.

 PublishedCryptographically hashed, deterministically reproducible document analysis.
 Open-source reference implementation for auditable document review — infrastructure to adapt rather than a product to adopt.
 Prior art established via Zenodo.